Select Page

 The bottom line is that there is a proven track record of MP meetings being successful in persuading MPs to vote a certain way – especially on important issues like assisted suicide.

 By visiting in person, you’re also showing that this issue matters deeply to you as a voter.
 It shows that it matters enough for you to make the effort to meet.
 Many issues cross an MP’s desk without any contact from local constituents – so they don’t get prioritised.
-By meeting your MP, you show clearly and memorably that opposing this Bill is something local voters care about and expect action on.
+By meeting your MP, you will be showing clearly and memorably that opposing this Bill is something local voters care about and expect action on.

 Do I have to be an expert or have a personal story to visit my MP?